-- Data for 2016 still provisional; - NO2 concentrations increased at many of the monitoring sites between 2015 and 2016.
-This pattern has been observed at background monitoring stations across the south east of England, indicating that this is not the result of any changes in local activities; - Two sites exceeded the NO2 annual mean EU limit value outside of Heathrow (the provisional annual mean at Oxford Avenue is 39.6 μg m-3): - London Hillingdon is mainly affected by emissions from traffic on the M4.
-The NO2 concentration recorded in 2016 was 52 μg m-3 (no change from 2015).
-Modelling has shown that airport related emissions (including airport-related traffic) contribute 16% of measured NOx concentrations at this site. - ${\odot}$ Hayes, located 1.9 km to the northeast of the airport, also saw no change from 2015.
-The annual mean concentration remained at 47 $\mu g$ m $^{3}$ .
+- Data for 2017 still provisional; - NO2 concentrations slightly increased only at three of the monitoring sites between 2016 and 2017 (Harmondsworth, Hatton Cross and London Hillingdon).
+They decreased or remained the same at every other site; - Two sites exceeded the NO2 annual mean EU limit value outside of the airport boundary: - London Hillingdon is mainly affected by emissions from traffic on the M4.
+The NO2 concentration recorded in 2017 was 53μgm-3 (slight increase from 2016).
+Modelling has shown that airport related emissions (including airport-related traffic) contribute 16% of measured NO_X concentrations at this site; - \circ The concentration at Hayes, located 1.9 km to the northeast of the airport, decreased from 47 to 43μgm $^{\text{-}3}$ between 2016 and 2017.
 Emissions at Hayes are also dominated by road traffic.
-Heathrow emissions contribute less than 6% of total NOX measured at this site. - LHR2 (blue dotted line), located on the airport next to the northern runway, has shown a general decline in concentration since installation in 1993, even though air transport movements (ATMs) have increased over the same period.
-Annual average NO2 was 47 μg m-3 in 2016.
+Heathrow emissions contribute less than 6% of total NOx measured at this site; and - LHR2 (blue dotted line), located on the airport next to the northern runway, has shown a general decline in concentration since installation in 1993, even though air transport movements (ATMs) have increased over the same period.
+Annual average NO2 was 47μgm-3 in 2017, the same as in 2016.
 The EU limit values for ambient air quality are not applicable at LHR2 as members of the pubic do not have access to the site.